 Ginna also served as a telecommunications manager for ESI, a division of Southwestern Bell Telephone and Southwestern Bell Mobile Systems (Currently SBC) where she focused on brand building and increased market share in both the B2B and B2C arenas.

 Ginna received her BA from Saint Louis University.

-Ann Davlin has made a career out of working for the environment.
+Ann Davlin is Director of Development at the Carbon War Room.
+She has made a career out of working for the environment.
 She brings to the Carbon War Room over 20 years of experience that includes capital raising, event organizing, environmental policy work and brownfields development.

 As Director of Development Ann has oversight for the fundraising operation, which encompasses raising capital from individuals, foundations and corporations, while also managing relationships with the Founders Circle and Board of Advisors.